zerospeech/zerospeech2020/README.md

 # ZeroSpeech Challenge 2020 Python package

-This repository bundles all the scripts required to evaluate and validatea submission to the [ZeroSpeech Challenge 2020](https://zerospeech.com/2020).
+This repository bundles all the scripts required to evaluate and validate a submission to the [ZeroSpeech Challenge 2020](https://zerospeech.com/2020).

 ## Installation